 COFCCA membership provides:

 COFCCA advocates for its members’ interests concerning:

 - Annual budgetary struggles over the allocation of essential resources;

 - Formulation of Maximum State Aid Rates, program budget models and other contractual reimbursement mechanisms;

 - Development of State and local regulatory policies regarding services delivery, workforce issues, documentation requirements, evaluation systems, contracts and procurement activities, etc.;

 - Legislation impacting child welfare and juvenile justice services, or other aspects of an agency’s operations;

-- National child welfare advocacy through our affiliation with the Child Welfare League of America, the Alliance for Children and Families, Council on Accreditation, and the National Organization of State Associations for Children.
+- National child welfare advocacy through our affiliation with the Child Welfare League of America, Alliance for Strong Families and Communities; Council on Accreditation, and the National Organization of State Associations for Children.